zhaohappy/cheap/README_en.md

   free(p)
 }
 // Constructor with a custom destructor
-// If the destructor is not pass, it will only free the structure's own memory const p4 = makeSharedPtr<MyStruct>(freeMyStruct)
+// If the destructor is not pass, the default destructor will only free the structure's own memory const p4 = makeSharedPtr<MyStruct>(freeMyStruct)

 // Constructor with initialized data and custom destructor